narainkarthikv/contribution-cards/README.md

 ### Fork the Repository

-1. Click on the 'Fork' button at the top right corner of the repository page.
+1. Click the 'Fork' button at the top right corner of the repository page.

 ### Clone the Repository